-Perhaps in the past you had a bit of a lead foot.
-Maybe the court had a warrant out for your arrest because you failed to show up for a hearing on your seatbelt charge.
+Maybe in the past, you had a bit of a lead foot.
+Maybe the court had a warrant out for your arrest because you failed to appear for a hearing on your seatbelt charge.
 Whatever the case may be, you may wonder, “Can I get that cleared up so no one can see it?”
-It’s a tricky response, but the answer is no, but sometimes yes.
-You may need an expungement lawyer to help.

-There may be a way, with some cooperation from the court and an agreeable prosecutor, to bypass the bars set up by the legislature to allow you the ability to expunge your old traffic conviction.
-If you would like to learn more about how this could be done, contact Attorney Robert Botnick and see how he may be able to help you clear up your past.
+With some cooperation from the court and an agreeable prosecutor, we may be able to bypass the bars set up by the legislature to allow you the ability to expunge your old traffic conviction.
+If you want to learn more about how this could be done, contact The Botnick Law Firm and see how we can help you clear up your past.